zeoagency/carbon/README.md

 	  options: all languages supported by Google.
 	- accountName
 	- accountPassword
+- Header:
+	- Accept  `must`
+	  If the format is `excel`
+	  you need to set `Accept: application/vnd.openxmlformats-officedocument.spreadsheetml.sheet`
 - Body:
 	- Raw Data
 		- As a JSON value,